 In fact, some enthusiastic owners of the PX-560 measured its loudness and got 91.5 decibels (from about 3-foot distance), which is about the same volume you get on an acoustic piano.

 The quality of the sound also made a good impression.
 Deep, powerful bass, and crisp high-frequencies allow for accurate reproduction for all kinds of music genres.

-Of course, don’t think that you’ll get a professional quality audio from built-in speakers of a portable keyboard such as the PX-560, but for its size and power output, it sounds very decent, no questions asked.
+Of course, don’t think that you’ll get professional-quality audio from built-in speakers of a portable keyboard such as the PX-560, but for its size and power output, it sounds very decent, no questions asked.

-Plus, you can always hook it up a bunch of good external speakers or a pair of headphones to get the best sound quality.
+Plus, you can always hook it up to a pair of good external speakers or a pair of headphones to get the best sound quality.